exasol/public-knowledgebase/Environment-Management/schedule-stop-start-all-cluster-nodes-via-linux-cron-job-in.md

 - SSH access to the license server

-- Latest CloudUI plugin installed (<https://www.exasol.com/portal/display/DOWNLOAD/Cloud+Plugins>)
+- Latest CloudUI plugin installed (<https://github.com/exasol/cloud-plugins/releases>)

 - The license server is required to be always up and running

 ## How to schedule Stop/Start all cluster nodes.

-The CoudUI plugin will be used in order to stop the database, exasol storage services, and data nodes.
+The CloudUI plugin will be used in order to stop the database, exasol storage services, and data nodes.
 The CloudUI plugin is pre-installed in all cloud deployments.
-In case you want to update it please refer to <https://www.exasol.com/portal/display/DOWNLOAD/Cloud+Plugins>
+In case you want to update it please refer to <https://github.com/exasol/cloud-plugins/releases>

 ## Step 1